 When Katie Hill, KIPP Truth’s principal, first heard about Robots4Autism from a colleague, she was skeptical.
 But when she saw Milo in action, she thought, “Wow!
 This could be really special!”
 Ms. Hill decided to implement Robots4Autism at KIPP Truth as a way to provide a comprehensive, systematic curriculum that improves the social and self-regulation skills in her students with ASD.
 The curriculum is delivered through Milo, a highly expressive, advanced social robot designed specifically to model and teach critical skills to learners with ASD.
 The student and Milo engage through social narratives, with Milo connected to a student’s tablet where the robot can display multiple choice options and show supporting text, icons, and video modeling to enhance the lesson.

 As Ms. Hill recalled, as soon as Milo was powered on, the child “could not take his eyes off it” and immediately engaged with and followed all of Milo’s instructions.
-Eight of her students have been consistently working with Milo throughout the school year.
+Ms. Sarah Hoff, the Special Education teacher, reported that eight of her students have been consistently working with Milo throughout the school year.
 Here are just a few of the results: